DanielMeixner/DevOpsHackEssentials/DevOpsHackChallenges.md

 # DevOps Challenge \#0 - VSTS Account Setup #
 In this challenge you will create a VSTS account, invite users, set up a project and create a team with your colleagues.
-If you need help check out the [hints for this challenge](/FirstSteps/FirstSteps.md).
+If you need help check out the [:blue_book: hints for this challenge](/FirstSteps/FirstSteps.md).
 If a VSTS account and an Azure account has already been set up for you, skip the corresponding steps.

 ## What is VSTS? ##